 UIL rules prohibit interschool athletic, academic and fine arts competition (including marching contests) on Sunday.
-Academic activities may schedule practice sessions on Sunday provided such sessions receive advance approval from the superintendent or his/her designee.
+Academic and fine arts activities may schedule practice sessions on Sunday provided such sessions receive advance approval from the superintendent or his/her designee.
 Exceptions:

-- (1) School district personnel may instruct high school students and accompany them to school sanctioned academic or fine arts competitions held on Sunday, that do not count on League standing, under the following provisions: (a) school district personnel shall not accompany a student on more than four competitions on Sunday during a school year; (b) the participation of the student, academic coach, sponsor, or director must have prior approval of the superintendent or designated administrator; (c) participation is limited to contests that are sponsored by colleges or universities.
-Exception: Robotics. - (2) UIL competitions may be held on Sunday, due to unavoidable circumstances which cause hardship to participating schools, provided they are approved by the UIL office. - (3) If the regional and/or state golf tournaments are scheduled on a Monday, the one 18-hole practice round allowed at the regional and/or state tournament site may be played on the Sunday afternoon preceding the meet if permitted by the regional or state meet director. - (4) If the regional and/or state tennis tournaments are scheduled on a Monday, and if participants arrive at the site on the preceding Sunday because of travel distance, it will not be construed a violation of this rule if school district personnel accompany or transport participants to a tennis court for the purpose of practicing on their own, if permitted by the regional or state meet director.
+- (1) School district personnel may instruct high school students and accompany them to school sanctioned academic or fine arts competitions held on Sunday, that do not count on League standing, under the following provisions: (a) school district personnel shall not accompany a student on more than two competitions on Sunday during a school year; (b) the participation of the student, academic coach, sponsor, or director must have prior approval of the superintendent or designated administrator; (c) participation is limited to contests that are sponsored by colleges or universities. - (2) UIL area, regional, and state competitions may be held on Sunday, due to unavoidable circumstances which cause hardship to participating schools, provided they are approved by all of the following: (a) a UIL staff director, (b) designated administrators of the participating schools, and (c) the meet director. - (3) If the regional and/or state golf tournaments are scheduled on a Monday, the one 18-hole practice round allowed at the regional and/or state tournament site may be played on the Sunday afternoon preceding the meet if permitted by the regional or state meet director.

+(4) If the regional and/or state tennis tournaments are scheduled on a Monday, and if participants arrive at the site on the preceding Sunday because of travel distance, it will not be construed a violation of this rule if school district personnel accompany or transport participants to a tennis court for the purpose of practicing on their own, if permitted by the regional or state meet director.

 Sec.33.0812.
-SCHEDULING EXRACURRICULAR ACTIVITIES PROHIBITED IN CERTAIN CIRCUM-STANCES. (a) The State Board of Education by rule shall prohibit participation in a University Interscholastic

-League area, regional, or state competition.
+SCHEDULING EXRACURRICULAR ACTIVITIES PROHIBITED IN CERTAIN CIRCUM-STANCES. (a) The State Board of Education by rule shall prohibit participation in a University Interscholastic League area, regional, or state competition.

-- (1) on Monday through Thursday of the school week in which the primary administration of assessment instruments under Section 39.023(a), (c), or (1) occurs; or - (2) if the primary administration of the assessment instruments is completed before Thursday of the school week, beginning on Monday and ending on the last school day on which the assessment instruments are administered. - (b) The commissioner shall determine the school week during the school year in which the primary administration of assessment instruments occurs for purposes of Subsection (a). - (c) The commissioner shall adopt rules to provide the University Interscholastic League with a periodic calendar of dates reserved for testing for planning purposes under this section.
-The periodic calendar must be provided at least every three years on or before May 1 of the year preceding the three-year cycle of reserved testing dates. - (d) In adopting rules under this section, the commissioner shall: - (1) include a procedure for changing, in exceptional circumstances, testing dates reserved under the periodic calendar; - (2) define circumstances that constitute exceptional circumstances under Subdivision (1) as unforeseen events, including a natural disaster, severe weather, fire, explosion, or similar circumstances beyond the control of school districts or the agency; and - (3) establish criteria for determining whether a University Interscholastic League area, regional, or state competition must be canceled if that event conflicts with a changed testing date.
+(1) on Monday through Thursday of the school week in which the primary administration of assessment instruments under Section 39.023(a), (c), or (1) occurs; or

+(2) if the primary administration of the assessment instruments is completed before Thursday of the school week, beginning on Monday and ending on the last school day on which the assessment instruments are administered.

+(b) The commissioner shall determine the school week during the school year in which the primary administration of assessment instruments occurs for purposes of Subsection (a).

+(c) The commissioner shall adopt rules to provide the University Interscholastic League with a periodic calendar of dates reserved for testing for planning purposes under this section.
+The periodic calendar must be provided at least every three years on or before May 1 of the year preceding the three-year cycle of reserved testing dates.

+(d) In adopting rules under this section, the commissioner shall:

+(1) include a procedure for changing, in exceptional circumstances, testing dates reserved under the periodic calendar;

+(2) define circumstances that constitute exceptional circumstances under Subdivision (1) as unforeseen events, including a natural disaster, severe weather, fire, explosion, or similar circumstances beyond the control of school districts or the agency; and

+(3) establish criteria for determining whether a University Interscholastic League area, regional, or state competition must be canceled if that event conflicts with a changed testing date.

-Q&A •
+• Q&A •